NorthernWidget/SetTime_GUI/README.md

 To use this program to set your clock, you must go through the following steps:

-1. Make sure a Margay or Resnik Library compatible program is loaded onto the logger.
-This is any code incorporating and intantiating `Margay.h` or `Resnik.h`.
+1. Make sure a Margay or Okapi Library compatible program is loaded onto the logger.
+This is any code incorporating and intantiating `Margay.h` or `Okapi.h`.
 2. Plug the logger into the computer via the micro-USB cable.

 #### If using Processing